wosc/git-persona/README.txt

 .. _`hg-persona`: https://bitbucket.org/0branch/hg-persona

-git-persona requires at least Python 2.7 or Python 3.3.
+git-persona requires at least Python 3.3.
 You can install it from PyPI like this::

     $ pip install ws.gitpersona